 Joshua Coleman is a man of many titles: Costumer, Fashion Stylist, Artist, Designer, Craftsman, Photographer, and Workaholic.
 While residing in both Los Angeles and Virginia, he is a member of the Motion Picture Costumers Local 705/487 unions and has worked on some of the biggest movies, television shows, and award ceremonies in the entertainment business.
 A sampling of his portfolio includes: Marvel’s Guardians of the Galaxy, Thor, Captain America, Iron Man, 300: Rise of an Empire, Lincoln, Water for Elephants, Pirates of the Caribbean III, True Blood, American Horror Story, Grey’s Anatomy, The Hangover II, The Emmys, Academy Awards, and The Grammys.
 Born in Richmond Virginia, Coleman graduated from Virginia Commonwealth University ‘s fashion merchandising department in 2003 and has stories and photographs that seem surreal to most people.
 He has gone on tour with KISS, lent his personal waist belt to Paul McCartney, killed King Joffrey on Game of Thrones, rhinestoned shoes for Cher and Diana Ross, and has even playfully worn some of the most memorable costumes to date.
 He has styled various ad campaigns, commercials, and magazines, including covers for Entertainment Weekly and Men’s Health.
 His artistic and entrepreneurial background stems from growing up and working in two family businesses: Tinkers, a premiere home décor/gift boutique, and Tinker & Company,one of the largest furniture restoration businesses on the east coast.
 For more information, check out WWW.JOSHSTYLE.COM

 Michael Fisher is the creative director for menswear and lifestyle forecasting at New York-based Fashion Snoops.
-There, he predicts and analyzes trends on a global level for some of the most important companies in the world, and manages content for denim, active, boy’s, retail, and youth culture.
+There, he predicts and analyzes trends on a global level for some of the most important companies in the world; and manages content for denim, active, boy’s, retail, and youth culture.
 He spends much of his time traveling to both established and emerging markets around the world to hunt for innovation and newness in the market, attending trade shows and runway collections in key fashion cities, and assisting with special consulting projects for a variety of corporate clients from many different industries.
 With 12 years of experience in the industry, Michael has an established background in trend forecasting, color and materials, fashion direction, buying, concept design, merchandising, and marketing.
 Prior to trend forecasting at Fashion Snoops and leading the menswear team at another forecasting agency, Stylesight/WGSN, Michael held positions as a fashion director at Bloomingdale’s, a buyer for men’s designer collections at Barneys New York, and started his career in advertising, marketing and media at Ralph Lauren.
 He is also a long-distance adjunct instructor for trend forecasting here at VCU and a longtime member of the department’s New York-based advisory board.
-Michael is a proud 2002 graduate of fashion merchandising and lives outside of New York City in Connecticut.
+Michael is a proud 2002 graduate of fashion merchandising and lives in Connecticut.

 Sue Goodwin is a fashion industry professional with a global background.
-She has had the opportunity to work for a number of leading Fortune 500 fashion/luxury companies as a senior executive including Bern Conrad, Dana Buchman, Hampshire Group, Jones New York and most recently, Ralph Lauren.
+She has had the opportunity to work for a number of leading Fortune 500 fashion/luxury companies as a senior executive including Bern Conrad, Dana Buchman, Hampshire Group, Jones New York, and most recently, Ralph Lauren.

-In her current position, she leads the development of the men’s Purple and Black luxury knitwear collections as the strategic liaison between design/merchandising teams, sourcing, raw material suppliers, factories and the global offices.
+In her current position, she leads the development of the men’s Purple and Black luxury knitwear collections as the strategic liaison between design/merchandising teams, sourcing, raw material suppliers, factories, and global offices.
 The process strives to drive efficiencies, improve margins and department profitability while delivering world class luxury collections for discerning global customers.
 The skill set she has honed over the years includes personnel development, talent management, scheduling, and working with highly creative and engaging teams.
 Sue is committed to mentoring the next generation of industry professionals.
 She dedicates time reaching out, speaking at Fashion Group Career Day seminars, giving guest lectures at FIT, and coordinating events for VCU fashion students.
 She is a member of the VCU NY Fashion Advisory Board and has often juried the VCU fashion show.
 She currently shares her time between New York City and her home in Richmond, Virginia, enjoying the cultural offerings of both.